denten-books/plain-text/5-chapter.md

 material contexts of media being beyond the discussion about preservation.
-Fundamentally, the various cognitive artifacts of a material self must constitute a protected class of objects, which, unlike most other dead things, exist in the realm of ethics and aesthetics.
-If they are, as James and others suggest, a part of the mind, they properly participate in mental constructions like "clarity of thought," or "free thought," or "critical thinking."
+Fundamentally, the various cognitive artifacts of a material self must constitute a protected class of objects, which, unlike most other dead things, participate in the realm of ethics and aesthetics.
+If these structures constitute an intergral part of the mind, as James and others suggest, they must also properly participate in intellectual ideals like "clarity of thought," "free thought," or "critical thinking."

 These are perhaps heady thoughts, to be met with a measure of skepticism towards the limits of literary theory, book history, and library science.
 After